Mike Woodson: Early life and prep career

 Woodson was born in 1958 in Indianapolis as the second youngest of 12 children.
 Growing up his family struggled financially and his parents suffered from fragile health.
 The family moved several times, living in two- and three-bedroom homes for the 14-member family.
 Woodson's father, Chester, worked two or three jobs at a time—delivering pianos, managing laundromats, and mowing lawns.
 Chester died of a heart attack when Woodson was 13, with Woodson later remarking that his father "worked himself to death."
 After the death of Woodson's father, the family lived in separate homes to lessen the burden on Woodson's mother, Odessa, a nurse.
 Woodson lived for a year with his oldest sister before eventually moving back in with his mom to help support her, giving her half of each pay check.

-Growing up in Indiana, Woodson felt the Hoosier Hysteria that permeated the state, which helped prepare him for a career in basketball.
+Growing up in Indiana, Woodson felt the Hoosier hysteria that permeated the state helped prepare him for a career in basketball.
 He said, "Every yard had courts, little basketball hoops in the yard.
 If you didn't have it, you had neighbors two doors down that had it.
 You had parks in every area of town where you could go get a pickup game.
 Had rec centers where you could go play.
 It was a place to go learn your craft."
 He was also able to practice with a large number of talented basketball players in the Indianapolis area, including professionals such as George McGinnis, Roger Brown, and Rick Mount.
 According to Woodson, playing in Indiana meant "you had to be able to pass, and shoot, and dribble, and play without the basketball, you know, the motion offense.
 That was Indiana basketball.
 And Bob Knight is the one who really instilled a lot of the fundamentals and how high school coaches taught their teams."